-David Ranhoff has served as our Vice President and Chief Commercial Officer since December 2017.
+David Ranhoff has served as our Vice President and Chief Commercial Officer since December 2017 and as our Executive Vice President and Chief Commercial Officer since February 2020.
 Mr. Ranhoff joined Enphase from GCL Solar Materials, a solar energy equipment supplier, where he was the president and CEO from April 2017 to December 2017.
 Prior to GCL, he was with SunEdison Inc., a renewable energy company, serving as president of the Solar Materials group from July 2013 until March 2017, and as a senior vice president of sales and marketing for both the solar materials and semiconductor divisions at SunEdison from July 2010 to June 2013.
 He joined SunEdison through its acquisition of Solaicx Inc., a crystal growth manufacturing company, where he served as president and CEO from May 2009 to July 2010.
 Mr. Ranhoff received his Bachelor of Science degree in electrical engineering from Northeastern University and attended the Stanford Executive Program.

-Jeff McNeil joined Enphase as our Vice President, Customer Support and Quality in January 2018, and in April 2019, he was appointed to Chief Operating Officer.
+Jeffrey McNeil has served as our Chief Operating Officer since April 2019 and as our Executive Vice President and Chief Operating Officer since February 2020.
+He had joined Enphase in January 2018 as our Vice President, Customer Support and Quality.
 Prior to joining Enphase, Mr. McNeil served as the Senior Vice President of Operations and Regulatory at Energous Corporation, a developer of wireless charging technology, from December 2015 to January 2018.
 From 1994 through December 2015, Mr. McNeil held various positions at Cypress Semiconductor Corporation in its manufacturing and operations organization, most recently as the Senior Vice President of Operations, where he led the global supply chain, logistics, and back end manufacturing organizations Mr. McNeil received his Bachelor of Science degree in chemical engineering from San Jose State University.